jacopotagliabue/magic-the-gpthering/README.md

 All the code is released without warranty, "as is" under a MIT License.
 We are not affiliated with, endorsed, sponsored, enchanted, truth or dare, by Wizards of the Coast LLC, OpenAI etc. This was a fun week-end project and should be treated with the appropriate sense of humour.

-We are indeed very grateful to Wizards of the Coast for the endless amount of fun we had as kid: "When we was young, oh man, did we have fun / Always, always".
+We are indeed very grateful to Wizards of the Coast for the endless amount of fun we had as kids: "When we was young, oh man, did we have fun / Always, always".